honzaal/OpenFOAM/README.md

 # VIV_cylinder_v2

 The same case with different settings, much quicker results.
+Lower turbulent KE and dissipation rate on inlet too.
 Steady-state simulation with mapping added so the show starts quickly (good for testing), but for real I'd use only the unsteady part with transient BC.